10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 Tikbalang

-Tikbalang - translated as "demon horse>> hiding in the mountains and forests of the Philippines.
-It is generally described as a tall, bony humanoid monster with disproportionately long limbs, when it squats down its knees can be higher than its head.
-It has the head and legs of an animal, most commonly a horse.
-He travels at night to rape mortal women, who then give birth to more Tikbalang. (translated in a place with Google XD))
+Tikbalang - translated as "demon horse" hides in the mountains and forests of the Philippines.
+It is typically described as a tall, bony humanoid monster with disproportionately long limbs; when it squats, its knees can be higher than its head.
+It has the head and legs of an animal, most often horses.
+He travels at night to rape mortal women, who then give birth to more Tikbalang. (translated in place with Google XD))

 Ayustal